 But to grasp the early days of English discovery, it is the Botanists Way Discovery Centre (downstairs) that fascinates us most.
 Through film and the stories of those early botanists we were introduced to places and spaces we could never reach.

 Phone: 0438 751 775

-For kids who often rebel at learning facts, the Village reenactment of early life and culture in the Hawkesbury is a living history lesson.
-Facts slide down effortlessly and without the usual pain for parents, or for children.
+For kids who often protest at learning facts, the Village reenactment of early life and culture in the Hawkesbury is a living history lesson.
+Facts slide down effortlessly and without the usual pain for parents ... or for children.

 The Village character is defined by its buildings and sheds — most preserved from the 1800s.
 Other buildings such as the shearing shed have been constructed in the style of the period.
-In the shearing shed, shearing demonstrations are on every Sunday.
-Our favourite is the preserved and famous Blackhorse Inn stables, where a sponsored horse race down the main street of Richmond (750 metres) took place between 1819 and 1927.
+In the shearing shed, demonstrations are held every Sunday.
+Lots of noise and excitement.

-Kids who are drawn to things in proportion to themselves will be amazed at the size of official buildings: the post office, the police station, a school and a bank.
-All are miniature and doll-house size, unlike the massive edifices of today.
-Regardless of a visitor’s age, a village with unpaved footpaths or streets is a rare scene today.
-Horse drawn carts in The Village maneuver their cargo – people or goods over dusty roadways.
+Kids drawn to things in proportion to themselves will be amazed at the size of the official buildings: post office, police station, a school and a bank.